- Nutrition - 9/109/10

 In-Depth None-Meat Ingredient Review

 Millet is a cereal grain that is high in carbohydrates and plant-based proteins.
-It is considered a low-quality addition to dog food.
-Grains such as millet are not biologically appropriate for dogs and should be avoided if possible.
-Millet has little nutritional value past its carbohydrate and protein content.
+It is considered a viable alternative to legumes in dog food by many.
+Grains such as Millet are seeing increasing use by a number of brands.
+Sadly, Millet has little nutritional value past its carbohydrate and protein content.

 Alfalfa is a flowering plant that is closely related to Peas and other legumes.
 Alfalfa has a long history of use in livestock feed and as a supplement for humans.
 It has a similar proportion of protein to other legumes which means it can contribute to a minor sum if there is a sufficient quantity used.
 Alfalfa’s greatest strength is the vast range of vitamins and minerals it provides including Vitamin K, Vitamin C, Beta Carotene, Potassium, and Calcium.
 Find out more about Alfalfa in our article Alfalfa In Dog Food.